 The greatest thing of all about learning to talk like this is that nobody judges you.
 You might mispronounce words in your first try.
 You might forget them.

-And once you get good and confident enough, you can go and start talking with others.
+Once you get good and confident enough, you can start talking with others.

-However, if you look beyond the superficial, you will be able to see that self-talk offers you a lot of opportunities which real-life conversations can’t.
+However, if you look beyond the superficial, you will be able to see that self-talk offers you a lot of opportunities that real-life conversations can’t.

 For example, self-talk gives you a chance to activate less frequent words.

-– “Hi Tom!
+– “Hi, Tom!
 Wanna talk about cervical cancer?
-Will be fun!
+It will be fun!
 I promise!”

 – “Stay away, you weirdo!’